-Changes in ocean temperature, currents, acidification, and sea level rise are occurring rapidly, affecting nearly every facet of fisheries resources and management at the state, interstate, and federal levels.
-Potential impacts to marine species include degraded water quality, altered prey and habitat availability, susceptibility to disease, changing migration patterns, and changes to reduced prey and habitat availability, water quality, susceptibility to disease, and spawning and reproductive potential, and declines in survival.
-It is often difficult for fisheries stock assessments and management to keep pace with changes in The-distribution and productivity of fishery stocks are often changing at a rate faster than fisheries stock assessments and management can keep pace with.
-Several Commission species, such as northern shrimp, Southern New England American lobster, Atlantic cobia, Atlantic croaker, Atlantic striped bass, Spanish mackerel, black sea bass, and summer flounder are already responding to changes in the ocean.
-In the case of northern shrimp and Southern New England-American lobster, warming ocean waters have created inhospitable environments for species-reproduction and survivability in some areas.
-For cobia, black sea bass, and summer flounder, changing ocean conditions have contributed to altered shifts in species distributions, with some species expanding their ranges and others moving into deeper and/or more northern waters to stay within preferred temperature ranges.
+Fluctuating ocean temperatures, sea level rise, and ocean acidification affect nearly every facet of fisheries resources and management at the state, interstate, and federal levels.
+Potential impacts to marine species include degraded water quality, altered prey and habitat availability, susceptibility to disease, changing migration patterns, and changes to spawning and reproductive potential.
+It is often difficult for fisheries stock assessments and management to keep pace with changes in distribution and productivity of fishery stocks.
+Several Commission species, such as northern shrimp, American lobster, Atlantic cobia, Atlantic croaker, Atlantic striped bass, Spanish mackerel, black sea bass, and summer flounder are already responding to changes in the ocean.
+In the case of northern shrimp and American lobster, current ocean temperatures have created inhospitable environments for reproduction and survivability in some areas.
+For cobia, black sea bass, and summer flounder, these factors have contributed to altered species distributions, with some species expanding their ranges and others moving into deeper and/or more northern waters to stay within preferred temperature ranges.
 Where shifts are occurring, the Commission may need to reconsider state-by-state allocation schemes and make adjustments to our fishery management plans (FMPs).
-For other species depleted due to factors other than fishing mortality (e.g., habitat degradation and availability, predation), the states will need to explore steps that can be taken to aid in species recovery.
-And, if a stock's viability is compromised, Commission resources and efforts should be shifted to other species that can be recovered rebuilt or sustainably maintained as a rebuilt stock.
+For other species depleted due to factors other than fishing mortality (e.g., habitat degradation and availability, predation), the states will need to explore steps to aid in species recovery.
+And, if a stock's viability is compromised, Commission resources and efforts should be shifted to other species that can be rebuilt or sustainably maintained.

-Since 2021, the Commission and other marine fishery management organizations along the U.S. East Coast have been exploring governance and management issues related to climate change and fishery stock distributions.
+Since 2021, the Commission and other marine fishery management organizations along the US East Coast have been exploring governance and management issues related to evolving ocean conditions and fishery stock distributions.
 This effort recognizes the need to plan for how fishery management organizations and coastal communities can best adapt to environmental changes in a thoughtful and deliberate way.
 Over the span of this Strategic Plan and beyond, the Commission and other East Coast marine fishery management organizations will be prioritizing actions around three overarching themes of cross-jurisdictional governance; managing under increased uncertainty; and data sources and partnerships to plan for possible future outcomes.